sedecillion/Windows_QOL/README.md

 ### Supported actions:

-- **Insert Text**: Insert predefined text into the active application.
-- **Open File, Folder or URL**: Open a file, folder or URI using its default or a specified application.
-- **Profile Switch**: Switch to another profile using a hotkey.
+- **Window Focus**:
+  - Focus an open window
+  - Apply filters on window title
-- **Run Command**: Launch applications, run commands, or open URIs.
+  - Launch an app or run a command if app not open
+  - Display a custom `Alt + Tab` style menu for multiple matches
-- **Shortcut Remap**: Emit a different shortcut depending on the active window.
+- **Window Aware Shortcut Remap**: Emit a different shortcut depending on the active window.
-- **Window Focus**: Focus an open window, filter by window titles, display a custom `Alt + Tab` style menu for multiple matches, or launch an application if no matching window is found.
 - **Window Controls**: Perform common window management actions.
   - Window Transparency control
   - Pin Window on Top
   - Mouse Click Through
   - **Script Mode** (More on script mode [here](ahk_service/config.md#togglescriptmode))
+- **Profile Switch**: Switch to another profile using a hotkey.
+- **Insert Text**: Insert predefined text into the active application.
+- **Open File, Folder or URL**: Open a file, folder or URI using its default or a specified application.
+- **Run Command**: Launch applications, run commands, or open URIs.
 - **Media Controls** *(Volume, Mute, Previous, Next, Play/Pause)*: Control system media playback and volume.

 <br>